Affine Supertrusses and Superbraces: Affine Supertrusses, their Morphisms and Examples

 In other words, each truss $T(A)$ is isomorphic to the truss consisting of a single element, also known as the trivial truss. \end{example} \begin{example} Consider $X =\mathbb{K}[x,\theta]$, where $\widetilde{x} =0$ and $\widetilde{\theta} =1$ are both formal variables, and $\theta$ is taken as a Grassmann generator, i.e., $\theta^2=0$.
 We define the binary and ternary superalgebra homomorphisms by their action on the generators

+See Example \ref{exa:TransSupG} for the origin of this structure.
 The affine supertruss represented is understood as follows.
 Note that $s \in T(A)$ can be completely described by its action on the generators, thus we write $s = (\mathsf{x}, \vartheta)$, with $\mathsf{x} := s(x)$ and $\vartheta := s(\theta)$.
 Then, examining the above binary and ternary superalgebra homomorphisms, we can read off the binary product and abelian heap operations

 where the operations on the right-hand side of the expressions are in the superalgebra $A$.
 The counit and cozero are given by

 Then we observe that

 The associated affine superbrace is given by